Preview access — enter password to continue

 What you need to know

-Whether or not you share any sympathy for its political packaging, these concerns are legitimate and well-documented.
+Whether or not you share sympathy for MAHA's political packaging, the underlying problems are well-documented and predate any administration.
 Americans consume more ultra-processed food than almost any nation on earth.
 Food dyes banned in the EU for decades remain common in U.S. products.
 PFAS contamination affects over 200 million people's drinking water.
 Childhood obesity and diet-related illness are undeniable crises.

 A partisan breakdown of who is actually advancing food and environmental health policy — and who is blocking it — measured across enacted federal laws and regulations.